MicrosoftDocs/powerapps-docs/powerapps-docs/user/use-custom-model-driven-app-on-mobile.md

 ## View commands for a record

-1. From the Home screeen open a record.
+1. From the Home screeen, open a record.
 2. On the open record, select select **More** ![More record commands icon"](media/access_record_commands_icon.png "More record commands icon") to access more commands.